crownstone/bluenet/docs/TESTING.md

 - Reset the error state (or reset the crownstone).
 - Turn dimmer on (at 100%).
 - Plug in the load.
-- Check if this turns off immediately.
+- Check if the relay turns on immediately.
 - Check if it reports the correct error state (`10` according to the [protocol](PROTOCOL.md#state_error_bitmask)).